 Each Command will be in the number of lists.

-To access any of them, use this command “history !3” It will take you there in a hassle-free way.
+To access any of them, use the command “history !3” It will take you there in a hassle-free way.

 PWD command – Linux command to check the current working directory